-8 Things You Absolutely Cannot Miss in Gothenburg, Sweden
+Things to do in Gothenburg: 8 Things You Absolutely Cannot Miss

-Heading to Gothenburg and looking for things to do?
+Heading to Sweden and looking for things to do in Gothenburg?
 I was lucky enough to visit last summer in partnership with Gothenburg & Co., West Sweden Tourism board, Volvo Cars USA, SAS Scandinavian Airlines, and Visit Sweden US and it quickly became one of my favorite places.

 It was so lovely, in fact, that of all my 8 Things posts, this was by far the hardest to narrow down to just eight.
 The Gothenburg & Co. team really went above and beyond with my itinerary and there was not a single thing I did that wasn’t completely magical (honestly).